About the Counseling Team

 Faculty Counselor

-I am a Licensed Mental Health Counselor and have been working in mental health care since 2004.
-I’ve served in community college counseling centers since 2017 and joined the Highline counseling team in 2022.
-I grew up in Olympia and love the Pacific Northwest – yes, even the rain!
+Erin is a Licensed Mental Health Counselor and has been working in mental health care since 2004.
+She has served in community college counseling centers since 2017 and joined the Highline counseling team in 2022.
+Erin grew up in Olympia and loves the Pacific Northwest – yes, even the rain!

-My approach to therapy is nonjudgmental, strengths-based, and equity focused.
-I believe we are each the expert on our own experiences, so I seek to build collaborative relationships of trust as the basis for exploring each person’s unique gifts and goals.
-I’m especially interested in how identities intersect with larger systems of oppression and finding creative approaches to navigating obstacles without losing who we are.
-My clinical training is grounded in social justice, humanistic, and person centered counseling with a specialty in LGBTQIA+ identity.
+Erin’s approach to therapy is nonjudgmental, strengths-based, and equity focused.
+She believes we are each the expert on our own experiences, so she seeks to build collaborative relationships of trust as the basis for exploring each person’s unique gifts and goals.
+She’s especially interested in how identities intersect with larger systems of oppression and finding creative approaches to navigating obstacles without losing who we are.
+Erin’s clinical training is grounded in social justice, humanistic, and person centered counseling with a specialty in LGBTQIA+ identity.

-I’m a proud graduate of the Washington community college system, with an associate of arts (A.A.) degree from South Puget Sound Community College and Whatcom Community College.
-I transferred to Western Washington University to complete a Bachelor of Arts (B.A.) in English Literature, then earned a Master of Arts (M.A.) in Community Counseling at Seattle University.
-I hold certifications in Mental Health First Aid, Trauma Informed Care, and Koru Mindfulness.
+Erin is a proud graduate of the Washington community college system, with an associate of arts (A.A.) degree from South Puget Sound Community College and Whatcom Community College.
+She transferred to Western Washington University to complete a Bachelor of Arts (B.A.) in English Literature, then earned a Master of Arts (M.A.) in Community Counseling at Seattle University.
+Erin holds certifications in Mental Health First Aid, Trauma Informed Care, and Koru Mindfulness.

-In my free time I love to read, spend time in queer community, and sing questionable medleys of musical theater songs to our two cats.
+In her free time she loves to read, spend time in queer community, and sing questionable medleys of musical theater songs to her two cats.

 Erin Hooyboer: Psychotherapy Information Disclosure Statement